-Meet the six African photographers vying for the £5000 AMPP prize

-At a private reception holding this evening in Central London, six talented young African photographers from across the continent and diaspora will be vying for a £5000 prize.
+Six photographers to display at Africa MediaWorks Photography Prize event Jaafar Jaafar October 3, 2018

-The unprecedented new platform for artists is called Africa MediaWorks Photography Prize for artists will be a major new addition to London's annual photography scene.
-It aims to showcase artists who have not yet been extensively recognized in the West yet creating high-quality and varied work in countries as diverse as Nigeria, Kenya, South Africa, Ethiopia, Benin and Senegal.

-Below are the six artists who will be judged tonight.
+Africa MediaWorks will not only be launching the birth of the first African photography prize event but will also showcase artists who have not yet been extensively recognized in the West.
+These artists are creating high-quality and varied work in countries as diverse as Nigeria, Kenya, South Africa, Ethiopia, Benin and Senegal.
+The unprecedented new platform for artists from across the African continent and diaspora will be a major new addition to London's annual photography scene.
+Besides the exhibition in central London, the overall winner will be awarded a £5,000 prize towards a further body of work.
+Here are the six artists whose works will be showcased at the event.
+Laeïla Adjovi Picture caption: Art from the series Malaika Dotou Sankofa © Laeila Adjovi.

-Laeïla Adjovi

-Picture caption: Art from the series Malaika Dotou Sankofa © Laeila Adjovi.
 Laeila is a self-taught documentary photographer and photojournalist and works out of Dakar, Senegal.
-She's one of the six shortlisted for the AMW Photography Prize

-Adjovi is a talented photographer that lived in India and New Caledonia before moving back to the continent.
+She's one of the six shortlisted for the AMW Photography Prize Adjovi is a talented photographer that lived in India and New Caledonia before moving back to the continent.
 Born in 1982, the Beninese and French national grew up in Gabon and South Africa.
 She now lives and works in Dakar, Senegal.
 The political sciences and journalism graduate has exhibited in Senegal, Morocco, Benin, France, South Africa and Ethiopia in the past few years.
 She says: "I'm a self-taught photographer interested in documentary photography and photojournalism.
 My themes relate to social issues, daily life on the continent or the African cultural heritage."
-Laeila-adjovi.com

-Rahima Gambo
+Laeila-adjovi.com Rahima Gambo